 OutCasters with asterisks were members of the founding group of OutCasters in 2011.

-Jamie is a junior in high school who enjoys being a part of the OutCasting experience.
+Jamie is a senior in high school who enjoys being a part of the OutCasting experience.
 Their main passion is music, specifically singing, and would eventually like to use their skills for the benefit of the show.
 Jamie has participated in radio and television production since they were in the 6th grade, and continue to enjoy it.
 As a gender fluid teenager, they feel that the mission of OutCasting is one that is both personal and significant.

 IN OUR BUREAU AT MICHIGAN STATE UNIVERSITY